Odds on Deer Oddities

 "It's a freak of nature."
 Mayfield said.
 "It's a matter of probability and genetics.
 It's really part of the evolutionary process.
 And double recessive genes express themselves in different ways."

 Albinism, a congenital disorder brought on by recessive genes, affects pigment, or lack thereof, in eyes, skin and hair.
-It is a rare, said to be found in 1 in 100,000 deer births.
+It is rare, said to be found in 1 in 100,000 deer births.
 Both parents must have the recessive gene, and even then there is only a 1 in 4 chance offspring will be albino.
 Two albino deer, however, will produce albino fawns.

 Mayfield, 56, said it's not that simple to put a number on something like Tim's photo, because there are just too many variables.
 Take the Seneca Army Depot's white deer in upstate New York.
 While not true albinos, a herd of 300 white deer live in a fenced-in area of a former Cold War compound.